 After a person lodged an application, the local police investigated the claim.
 No pension was granted unless statements made in the application were corroborated by documentary or oral evidence, so old age pension registers probably contain relatively reliable information.

 In 1908-1909 electoral enrolment was not compulsory in Queensland, and old age pension registers give the place of residence of many people who were not on electoral rolls.

 My index to those sources has over 9,200 names.
 The vast majority are from the State-wide registers (the first two above), which give:

 The two Clerk of Petty Sessions registers give similar details for applicants in their local area, plus (usually) marital status, spouse's name, full address and exact birthdate.
 The letterbook contains copies of letters from the Home Office to, or about, some pensioners.
 Only a small proportion of the entries are from these three sources.

-For years before 1908, use the following sources (which I can search as part of my professional research service at Qld State Archives):
+For the years before 1908, use the following sources (which I can search as part of my professional research service):

 Pension records after mid-1909 are held by the National Archives of Australia, to whom enquiries should be directed; but two Queensland sources may give some information:

 The Macquarie Book of Events says that New South Wales introduced the first old age pensions in 1900, and similar legislation was passed in Victoria around the same time.
 Enquiries should be directed to archival institutions in those States.